-Although described as a regular dies trial piece of the 1864 half dollar struck in aluminum, it is likely that it was deliberately struck.
+Although described as a regular dies trial piece of the 1864 half dollar struck in aluminum, it is likely that it was deliberately struck for sale to collectors.

-It was originally in the Idler collection, he being one of the mint's fences for supplying rarities and profit to mint personnel.
+An example was in the Idler collection, he being one of the Mint's fences for supplying rarities and profit for Mint personnel.